• Menu

 7. Ice Bumper Cars at Dobson Ice Arena

-New in 2019, these ice bumper cars at Dobson Ice Arena take this classic fair ride to a whole new level.
-Take one of these bumper cars utilizing One Wheel technology out for a spin in 15 minute increments.
+Love a classic carnival ride?
+Don’t skip the ice bumper cars at Dobson Ice Arena.
+Take one of these bumper cars utilizing One Wheel technology out on the ice rink for a spin in 15-minute increments.
 See who can bump whom as you glide along the ice in these colorful sled-like cars.

 6. Hot Cocoa By the Fire